hypersoft/opkit/C/parameters.md

 To use the API, you simply allocate the foregoing structures and pass the pointers to those structures through the API.

-Here is some sample code written in the C programming langauge, which is used to debug the API:
+Here is some sample code written in the C programming language, which is used to debug the API:

 ```